 4.13.3 Identification of RDRRs and PDRs

 Each Demand Response Provider shall provide data, as described in the Business Practice Manual, identifying each of its Reliability Demand Response Resources or Proxy Demand Resources and such information regarding the capacity and the operating characteristics of the Reliability Demand Response Resource or Proxy Demand Resource as may be reasonably requested from time to time by the CAISO.
 All information provided to the CAISO regarding the operational and technical constraints in the Master File shall be accurate and actually based on physical characteristics of the resources.
-Demand Response Providers for Proxy Demand Resources may elect to specify in the Master File how the Proxy Demand Resource will bid and be dispatched in the Real-Time Market: in (i) Hourly Blocks, (ii) fifteen (15) minute intervals, or (iii) five (5) minute intervals.
+Demand Response Providers for Proxy Demand Resources and Reliability Demand Response Resources may elect to specify in the Master File how the Proxy Demand Resource and Reliability Demand Response Resources will bid and be dispatched in the Real-Time Market: in (i) Hourly Blocks, (ii) fifteen (15) minute intervals, or (iii) five (5) minute intervals.
 Proxy Demand Resources using the load-shift methodology described in Section 4.13.4.7 may elect to bid and be dispatched in the Real-Time Market in fifteen (15) minute intervals or five (5) minute intervals.
 If Demand Response Providers do not submit an election in the Master File, the CAISO will set five (5) minute intervals as the default.

 …

-11.6.4 Settlements of Proxy Demand Resources in the Real-Time Market
+11.6.4 Settlements of Proxy Demand Resources and Reliability Demand Response Resources in the Real-Time Market

-The CAISO will calculate RTM Schedules and Awards for Proxy Demand Resources at the relevant RTM LMP at the relevant Scheduling Point consistent with Section 11.5.
+The CAISO will calculate RTM Schedules and Awards for Proxy Demand Resources and Reliability Demand Response Resources at the relevant RTM LMP at the relevant Scheduling Point consistent with Section 11.5.
 The portion of an Hourly Block Schedule for Energy that becomes financially binding will constitute an FMM Schedule.
 A cleared Economic Hourly Block Bid is not eligible for Bid Cost Recovery.
-Ramping Energy Deviations, Residual Imbalance Energy, and Standard Ramping Energy do not apply to Proxy Demand Resources with Hourly Block or FMM Schedules.
+Ramping Energy Deviations, Residual Imbalance Energy, and Standard Ramping Energy do not apply to Proxy Demand Resources and Reliability Demand Response Resources with Hourly Block or FMM Schedules.

 …